In Association with Amazon.com

 Fresh from her work on Paul Lynch's Prom Night, lung powered Jamie Lee Curtis heads up the frisky cast in Train and was well on her way to becoming THE undisputed scream queen of that horror-heavy time.

-Popular magician and visual trickster David Copperfield climbed on board the cast of Train as it's lounge entertainment act.
+Popular magician and visual trickster David Copperfield climbed on board the cast of Train as the lounge act.

-The feisty group is comprised of Alana (Jamie LeeCurtis), Doc (Hart Bochner), Mitchy (Sandee Currie, aka Sandra Warren who would also appear in 1983's Curtains), Jack (Anthony Sherwood), Mo (Timothy Webber), and Ed (Howard Busgang).
+The feisty group is comprised of Alana (Jamie LeeCurtis), Doc (Hart Bochner), Mitchy (Sandee Currie AKA Sandra Warren), Jack (Anthony Sherwood), Mo (Timothy Webber), and Ed (Howard Busgang).

-Alack!
-There is a deformed corpse in the bed (one of the students has had access to the college's medical morgue).
+There is an actual corpse in the bed (one of the students has had access to the college's medical morgue).
 Needless to say, poor Kenny is pushed mercilessly from (decidedly) nerd territory into the lonely abyss of looniness.
 In other words, he goes terribly insane...

 All aboard!
 Three years later, said students (now seniors) are preparing for an elaborate graduation masquerade party on a chartered steam train.
 Ed, the school joker, is dressed in a Groucho Marx outfit.